EU’s DORA Regulation on ICT Security in Finance – Norwegian Implementation

 1. Background to the Regulation

 As a leading country in financial sector digitalisation, Norway has long maintained extensive ICT security requirements.
-The ICT Regulation of 2003 remains significant, setting out obligations relating to risk management, incident handling, and ICT outsourcing.
+The ICT Decree of 2003 remains significant, setting out obligations relating to risk management, incident handling, and ICT outsourcing.
 However, requirements concerning sound organisation, risk management, and internal control are dispersed across various laws and regulations in the financial sector.
+The rationale for heightened ICT security is clear: vulnerabilities in digital infrastructure pose risks to financial stability and broader societal security.
+Threats originate from internal operational failures, criminal cyberattacks, and politically or militarily motivated cyber incidents.
+Given the international nature of service providers, a harmonised regulatory approach is imperative.

 DORA marks a major step by the EU towards aligning and advancing ICT security standards across Europe.
-Developed over several years, it was adopted in December 2022 and takes effect on 17 January 2025.
+Developed over several years, it was adopted in December 2022 and took effect on 17 January 2025.
 The framework is set out in Regulation (EU) 2022/2554 and Directive (EU) 2022/2556, which amend various financial sector directives.
-Furthermore, extensive technical standards are being developed.
+Furthermore, extensive technical standards are developed.

 2. Scope of the Regulation